ivanpaulovich/todo/README.md

 ## :zap: Running

 You can run the application uses cases from the `Tests`, `Console` or from the `Web API`.
-We are continuously delivering the [Swagger](http://35.188.17.14/index.html) demo on Google Cloud.
+We are continuously delivering the [Todo List Swagger Demo on Google Cloud](http://35.188.17.14/index.html).

 ### Unit Tests